Published: 3 April. Written by Tom Wheatley.

 Just because you can take part in group activities, doesn’t mean you have to.
 There are plenty of outdoor activities for the solo fitness seeker.

 If your aim is to get back to nature, open-water swimming is a great option and one that has seen an increase in popularity in recent years.
 The outdoor swimming season in the UK doesn’t start until at least mid-April, due to water temperatures being too low in the winter months.
 Remember, the water in most outdoor lakes in spring does tend to be chilly, so unless you’re a seasoned veteran, you’ll want to invest in a wetsuit.
-You can also read the health benefits of going wild swimming (add link).
+You can also read the health benefits of going wild swimming.
+Please note that open-water swimming can have risks when the water is cold, and therefore it is often advised to make sure there are lifeguards or you go with someone else.
+Before going open-water swimming it is advised to look into how to stay safe and find guarded open-water places to swim.

 Ever watched someone clambering up the side of a mountain and thought it looked fun but don’t fancy the heights?
 Then 2021 is the year to give bouldering a go, a form of free climbing that takes place on smaller rock formations.
 It’s a great opportunity for beginners to enjoy the basics of climbing without the need for specialist equipment like ropes or harnesses (apart from climbing shoes and a safety mat).
 It’s also free and can be done pretty much anywhere there’s climbable rock, although there are many popular locations across the UK to set your sights on.
 If you’re new to the sport, we suggest you head to a climbing centre to master the basics before venturing into the wilderness.